heikekonow/planning/talks/storing_data/index.md

 * Loading the dataset requires opening all files.[^1]

 [^1]: There is the option of multi-file netCDF4/HDF5, but I have not seen this in practice.

+## Zarr is as simple as it gets.

+* .json files for the metadata
+* binary files for (compressed) chunks

+As chunks are stored separately, this scales for any size of dataset.
+We are working with a 500 TB dataset in nextGEMS.

 ## Kerchunk + fsspec